Chart Color Schemes

 Clifton - Greenmount has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Clifton - Greenmount's population is around 5,404 as of November 2025.
-This reflects an increase of 295 people since the 2021 Census, which reported a population of 5,109 people.
-The change is inferred from the estimated resident population of 5,364 in June 2024 and an additional 72 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4.3 persons per square kilometer.
-Clifton - Greenmount's growth rate of 5.8% since the 2021 census exceeded the SA4 region's rate of 5.5%.
-Population growth was primarily driven by interstate migration, contributing approximately 60.8% of overall population gains.
+Clifton - Greenmount's population is approximately 5,491 as of February 2026.
+This figure represents an increase of 382 people since the 2021 Census, which reported a population of 5,109.
+The growth is inferred from ABS data showing an estimated resident population of 5,364 in June 2024 and 77 validated new addresses since the Census date.
+This results in a population density ratio of 4.3 persons per square kilometer.
+Clifton - Greenmount's 7.5% growth since the 2021 census exceeds both the SA4 region (5.3%) and SA3 area, indicating it as a growth leader.
+Interstate migration contributed approximately 60.8% of overall population gains recently.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Population projections indicate an increase just below the median of non-metropolitan areas nationally, with the area expected to expand by 549 persons to 2041, reflecting a total increase of 9.4% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 and based on 2022 data are applied.
+Population projections indicate a non-metropolitan national median increase by 2041, with Clifton - Greenmount expected to expand by 549 persons, reflecting a total increase of 7.7% over the 17 years.

 Frequently Asked Questions - Population